spatie/docs.spatie.be-old/resources/views/laravel-medialibrary/v7/working-with-media-collections/defining-media-collections.md

 }
 ```

-When adding an image to `my-collection` a thumbnail that fits inside 100x100 will be created
+When adding an image to `my-collection` a thumbnail that fits inside 100x100 will be created.

 ```php
 $yourModel->add($pathToImage)->toMediaCollection('my-collection');